Base snaps

 When building a snap with no specified base, Snapcraft will operate in compatibility mode.
 This is essentially a prior (2.43-era) version of Snapcraft and, consequently, snapcraft will lose the functionality of newer releases.
 See Features incompatible with bases for details.

-This compatibility mode is no longer supported in Snapcraft 5.0.
+This compatibility mode is no longer supported starting in Snapcraft 5.0.
 Snapcraft 4 can be installed from the 4.x track on the Snap Store (snap install snapcraft --channel 4.x).
 See Snapcraft and Extended Security Maintenance for essential support details.

 Choosing a base